 Dogs make such effective therapy animals because of their sensitivities to human emotion.
 They have been proven time and time again to show sympathy and empathy by nuzzling or whining when they sense a human is sad or in general emotional distress.
 Therapy dogs often visit places with vulnerable populations of people such as nursing homes, hospitals, and college campuses to soothe stressed patients and students.
 Therapy dogs are even being brought into the corporate workplace, where they make employees feel less stressed and more productive.
 Their roles vary from actively participating in physical rehabilitation therapy to giving children with learning disabilities the confidence to read aloud and improve reading skills.
-Some work exclusively in one field, such as one a particular campus or building.
+Some work exclusively in one field, such as one particular campus or building.

 The Value of Therapy Dogs

 Just the presence of a therapy dog will help take a person’s mind off of all their worries, physical or emotional pains, and anxieties.
 The simple act of petting a dog has been proven to provide a human with multiple mental and physical health benefits.
-When a human pets an animal, hormones such as serotonin, prolactin, and oxytocin, that play a role in elevating moods, are released in the brain.
+When human pets and animals, hormones such as serotonin, prolactin, and oxytocin, which play a role in elevating moods, are released in the brain.
 Animal-assisted therapy also lowers anxiety to help patients relax, provides comfort, reduces loneliness, increases mental stimulation, and provides an escape or happy distraction.
 Physically, the presence of and interaction with therapy animals can help lower blood pressure, reduce the number of medications that people need, diminish overall physical discomfort or pain, motivate people to exercise, and help children with autism in the departments of language and social interaction.

-It’s no wonder that you can walk onto a college campus during finals week and witness students playing with the university’s therapy dog to relieve stress or into a bustling hospital where a dog is roaming from room-to-room making sure the patients are comfortable.
+It’s no wonder that you can walk onto a college campus during finals week and witness students playing with the university’s therapy dog to relieve stress or into a bustling hospital where a dog is roaming from room to room making sure the patients are comfortable.
 Their presence and unconditional love are therapeutic, calming, and mood-boosting.
-To learn more about the joy-spreading abilities of therapy dogs, join the Alliance of Therapy Dogs or browse the website!
+To learn more about the joy-spreading abilities of therapy dogs, join the Alliance of Therapy Dogs, or browse the website!